Why is my hard drive/SSD not showing full capacity after clone?

 In this way, a cloned hard drive will not show wrong size no matter how larger your destination disk is.
 It also applies to new hard drive showing wrong size, external hard drive not showing full capacity PS4, etc.

-And you still can clone HDD to smaller SSD with the same steps above.
+Additionally, you can clone HDD to smaller SSD with the same steps above.
 If you want to get the best performance from the new SSD, cloning boot drive to NVMe will be a great choice.

 💛 Tips on what to do after cloning hard drive to SSD: